Iron Spring PL/I Compiler

 Support

 No formal support is provided for pre-release versions of Iron Spring PL/I. Bugs will be fixed on a best-efforts basis only, and the fix included in the next distributed version.
+"Thank You" to a number of users who have submitted bug reports which helped improve this version of the compiler.

-A Yahoo! group "ISPLI" (http://tech.groups.yahoo.com/group/ISPLI) is available as a user forum for problems, tips, etc. The developers also monitor this group.
+The Iron Spring PL/I Users' Forum (https://groups.io/g/Iron-Spring) is available as a user forum for problems, tips, etc. The developers also monitor this group.

 Reporting bugs